iAM-AMR/iAM.AMR.DOC/source/data_extraction/search.rst

 .. figure:: /assets/figures/rayyan_filter_to_screen.png
     :align: center
+    :alt: Image demonstrating the use of 'At most 1' filter limits in Rayyan.

     Using the 'At most 1' filter limits the returned references to those not already screened in duplicate.